harshwasan/NFTY-MCP/README.md

 ## Note

 This is a hobby personal project I made using AI and vibe coding - built organically through experimentation and iteration with AI assistance. 🎨🤖

+## Why Runkit Shows "Unavailable"

+[Runkit](https://runkit.com/npm/nfty-mcp-server) may show this package as unavailable because:

+1. **CLI Tool**: This is primarily a CLI tool designed to run as an MCP server, not a library with exportable functions
+2. **No Default Export**: The package doesn't export functions that can be easily imported and used in Runkit's sandbox environment
+3. **MCP Protocol**: It's designed to communicate via the MCP protocol with MCP clients (like Cursor, Claude Desktop), not to be executed directly in a browser-like environment

+This is expected behavior - the package is intended to be used as an MCP server, not as a runnable script in Runkit.
+Use it via `npx` or install it globally as described in the Installation section.

 ## Links